August 26, 2013

 Highlights from Design Miami 2007

-The annual art and design event energizes the city of Miami; here are some of the expected highlights.
+The annual art and design event energizes the city.

 We often see the line between art and design blurred, but never more obviously than in Miami in December.
 Design Miami/ has been riding the coattails of Art Basel Miami Beach since its inception in 2005, but every year the two shows become more difficult to distinguish: Limited-edition objects mix with one-of-a-kinds, and multi-media presentations abound.
 The 2007 shows promise to be a groundbreaking week for creative professionals worldwide.
 Here are some highlights: